ellamguest/attention-economy/posts/conceptual-confusion.md

 Security.
 I'll probably very lightly touch on it around privacy issues but otherwise I don't think it's a unique feature or challenge of the attention economy.

 Ethical of philosophical discussions around privacy rights, capitalism, market dynamics, etc.

+## A note of terminology

+I'll probably use the term 'platforms' most often.
+This is because I want to capture more than 'social media companies' and often more than 'Big Tech'.

+Find a definition of platform that I like.

+I'll also use the term 'jurisdiction', where other's might use 'state' or 'nation' or 'country'.
+I want to avoid those nation-level words because often the regulations I'm talking about are supranational (i.e. the European Union) or subnational (i.e. US state-level).
+Jurisdiction is also more precise because it emphasizes a unit of legal authority - i.e. I'll talk a lot about different jurisdictions taking approaches on an issue based on their underlying values.